Akshay Vij on COVID-19 and transport

 Akshay Vij is a research fellow at the Institute for Choice, within the University of South Australia.
 We interviewed him last year, and found out about his background, what he does now, and how he came to a career in smart mobility in Akshay Vij: Choice modeller.

-What does he think about just how COVID-19 and the changes it’s making now, and may well make in the future, to the transport sector?
-Let’s find out …
+What does he think about just how COVID-19 is affecting transport, the changes it’s making now, and may well make in the future.

 What are the main effects or changes due to COVID-19 that you’re seeing right now in transport?